NirYakov/Git-Starter/Git Cheat Sheet .md

-Here is the text formatted with the same style of number bullet points and titles:

 # Git & GitHub Command Cheat Sheet

 This guide covers essential Git commands to help you get started with version control in Git and GitHub.